Kingston Forward: Citywide Rezoning

 Per the Open Storage guidelines, are the City-issued refuse and recycling containers included in this?
 They have become any eyesore throughout the City, with many residents storing them full-time in front of residences, and it never seems to be addressed.
 In most cases, there are other our-of-sight storage areas available on the properties.

-KingstonNatureLover asked almost 2 years ago
+KingstonNatureLover asked about 2 years ago

 The draft includes standards for screening of service areas in 405.14.I.5, but those were intended for dumpster areas, and not for individual trash or recycle containers for homes.
 Standards for City-issued refuse and recycling containers would have to happen as part of a separate ordinance - there are already some related requirements in Sec 350 Solid Waste.
 Please see: https://ecode360.com/6725358